michalcichon/michalcichon.github.io/_posts/2014-02-07-freemarker-syntax-highlighting-in-netbeans.md

 keywords: syntax, netbeans, lexer
 ---

-Unlike for Eclipse, installing Freemarker support for NetBeans was quite complicated.
-Unfortunatelly the official Freemarker's website pointed me to some wrong plugin.
+Installing Freemarker support for NetBeans was quite complicated.
+Unfortunately the official Freemarker's website pointed me to a wrong plugin.

 To install Freemarker syntax highlighter, first install plugin called "Lexer to NetBeans Bridge".
 You can find it here: [Lexer to NetBeans Bridges][lexer].